bbhuston/abm-quickstart-for-googlers/README.md

 ##### Configure Cloud Build Hybrid

+IMPORTANT:  Cloud Build Hybrid is still in Private Preview, so you will first need to complete [this form](https://docs.google.com/forms/d/e/1FAIpQLSeLji5duBK2TDuWErlL-tjvbnyRVgVmmE6rLU4WuqcSax4KdA/viewform) in order to be allow-listed to access the API.

-Create a container registry that can be used for pushing and pulling images.
+To use this feature you will need to create a container registry that can be used for pushing and pulling images.
 ```
 create-artifact-registry
 ```

-Install the Cloud Build Hybrid controller
+Once you have been granted access to the Private Preview API, run the following command to install the Cloud Build Hybrid controller.
 ```
 # hybrid cluster
 make cloud-build-hybrid -e CLUSTER_NAME=hybrid-cluster-001